atanubasak2506/atanubasak2506.github.io/README.md

 Work/Projects
 ====================================================================================================

-1.Employee Attrition Project: Attrition is a big problem of all the organization, sometime people leave their current job, when they are Not satisfied with their work, salary, promotion or could be due to another reason.
+1. Employee Attrition Project: Attrition is a big problem of all the organization, sometime people leave their current job, when they are Not satisfied with their work, salary, promotion or could be due to another reason.
 The Human Resource Team collects different data from employees to identify the reasons for attrition.
 This data is created by